Xenega/lettersmith/README.md

 What does it do?
 ----------------

 Lettersmith is based on a simple idea: load files as Lua tables.
-So this:

-`2015-03-01-example.md`:
+Let's say we have a markdown file called `2015-03-01-example.md`:

 ```markdown
 ---